BMW M4: M4 GT4

 BMW M4 GT4 of Vin Barletta and Robby Foley at the 2019 Petit Le Mans.

-The BMW M4 GT4 is a competition version of the road car, sharing the 3.0 L turbocharged straight-six engine and 7-speed dual clutch transmission.
+The F82 BMW M4 GT4 is a competition version of the road car, sharing the 3.0 L turbocharged straight-six engine and DCT (dual-clutch transmission).
 Reuse of these elements of the road car, and of shared electronics systems including the TCS, are aimed at cost, maintenance, and driveability, with further race engineering reused from the GT3 version.
 Chassis are homologated under the SRO GT4 category, aimed at amateur drivers, with the engine trimmed to 317 kW in line with the Balance of Performance regulations.
 The car debuted at the 2017 24 Hours of Nürburgring.
+In 2023, the M4 GT4 was updated to the G82 model, featuring an updated 3.0 L engine with up to 405 kW and ZF 8HP (automatic) transmission (configured for manual shifting), which could be purchased for 187,000 Euros.
+An Evo version was introduced in 2025, featuring improved traction control, a new front splitter and mounting, and new LED headlights and rear lights.

 M4 GT3

-BMW M4 GT3 of Paul Miller Racing.
+The No. 98 BMW M4 GT3 of Rowe Racing competing in the 2022 GT World Challenge Europe series at Hockenheimring.

 The BMW M4 GT3 is a racecar version of the G82 BMW M4, homologated under the FIA Group GT3 category, which also enables entry to SRO, IMSA and ADAC competition.
-It is intended to be a successor to the BMW M6 GT3, racing from the 2022 season.
-The M4 GT3 will use a race-prepped variant of the inline-six from the road car.
+It is the successor to the BMW M6 GT3, racing from the 2022 season.
+The M4 GT3 uses a race-prepped variant of the inline-six from the road car.
 Features changed from the road-going version off the car include widened fenders and bodywork, more angular styling for the hood, exhaust exits just after the passenger side front wheel on the right side of the car, inlets on the sides of the wider rear fenders and a gooseneck-mounted spoiler and rear diffuser manage the airflow.
 Additionally, the steering wheel can be used in racing simulators without modifications.
 Deliveries started in late 2021.

+M4 GT3 Evo

+The No. 11 BMW M4 GT3 Evo of Schubert Motorsport in the 2025 DTM series at the Oschersleben.

 An Evo version of the M4 GT3 was announced at the 2024 Nürburgring 24 Hours, with the car featuring new side mirrors, new head- and taillights and larger air inlets, while also being more reliable and easier to drive.

-M4 GT3 Evo
+Other upgrades include new anti-roll bars on both axles, larger rear brake discs, and easier-to-adjust differential to ensure less tyre and brake wear to improve drivability.
 The M4 GT3 Evo made its debut at the 2025 Dubai 24 Hour, where it managed to take the overall victory.